agoodway/web_researcher/README.md

 WebResearcher supports multiple search providers to gather web content:

-### SearXNG (Default)
+### SearXNG

 [SearXNG](https://github.com/searxng/searxng) is a privacy-respecting, self-hostable metasearch engine that aggregates results from various search services.
-Benefits include:

 Configure SearXNG in your config: